Distributed Coverage Hole Prevention for Visual Environmental Monitoring with Quadcopters via Nonsmooth Control Barrier Functions: Simulations and Experiments

 In the following simulation, the proposed algorithm is implemented with the coverage control law to the team of nine quadcopters.
 We then compare the algorithm with the nominal input in \eqref{eq:pi_gradient_H}.
 The size of the mission space is $60\times 60\,{\rm m}^2$, where the density function is depicted as the contour maps in Fig.~\ref{fig:sim9}.
 The parameters are set as $\kappa = 4, \sigma = 3, M = 11$, $w=0.4$, $w_\lam = 3.0\times 10^6$, $\epsilon = 0.2$ with the extended class-$\mc K$ function $\alpha(h) = h^3$.

 We then run the proposed algorithm from the initial configuration in Fig.~\ref{fig:sim9}\subref{fig:sim9_k1}, where the red and blue lines show the triangular subgraphs $\mc T_i, \forall i \in \mc N$ in the graph $\mc G$ and the power diagram, respectively.
 The snapshots of the simulation are depicted in Fig.~\ref{fig:sim9}.
-In the transition from Fig.~\ref{fig:sim9}\subref{fig:sim9_k1} to Fig.~\ref{fig:sim9}\subref{fig:sim9_k2100}, we can confirm several triangle subgraphs in the team show switching, allowing them to move smoothly to the important region.
+In the transition from Fig.~\ref{fig:sim9}\subref{fig:sim9_k1} to Fig.~\ref{fig:sim9}\subref{fig:sim9_k2100}, we can confirm several triangular subgraphs in the team show switching, allowing them to move smoothly to the important region.
 At 4500\,step, a team completely covers the peak of the density function in the lower part and continuously moves to cover two other peaks on the top part, as shown in Fig.~\ref{fig:sim9}\subref{fig:sim9_k4500}.
 At the final configuration in Fig.~\ref{fig:sim9}\subref{fig:sim9_k10000}, a team successfully covers three peaks with no hole.

-The evolution of HNCBF is drawn in Fig.~\ref{fig:sim9_HNCBF}, where all of them take the positive value except for the 5642\,step.
+The evolution of HNCBFs is shown in Fig.~\ref{fig:sim9_HNCBF}, where all of them take the positive value except for the 5642\,step.
 As discussed at the end of Section~\ref{ssec:hole_def}, this sudden appearance of a hole is caused when a team closes a dent in the upper left part of Fig.~\ref{fig:sim9}\subref{fig:sim9_k4500}.
-Because of the robustness of the forward invariance of $\mc C_i$, the proposed algorithm successfully eliminates this suddenly generated hole.
+In other words, this instantaneous hole is caused by the inherent nature of the hybrid forward invariance \cite{Glotfelter19} that does not address whether a system remains within the admissible set at the time switching occurs.
+Nevertheless, because of the robustness of the proposed algorithm, which stems from a general characteristic of CBFs yielding the admissible set attractive \cite{Glotfelter19,Ames2019_CBF_thapp}, the proposed algorithm successfully eliminates this suddenly generated hole.
 Note that this formation of a hole does not violate the hybrid forward invariance of the set in Definition~\ref{def:hyb_fw_inv}, as the concept presumes the state does not leave the safe set at each switching time $\tau_k,~\forall k \in {\mathbb N}$.